Ryle de Soysa

-Gahmini Ryle Johannes de Soysa (21 June 1917 – 13 January 2002) was a Sri Lankan first-class cricketer.
+Gahmini Ryle Johannes de Soysa (21 June 1917 – 13 January 2002) was a Sri Lankan first-class cricketer and entrepreneur.

 The son of Wilfred and Evelyn de Soysa, he was born at Colombo in June 1917.
-He was educated in Colombo at Royal College, captaining the school in a five match tour of Australia, which was the first time a school team from Ceylon had toured abroad.
+He was educated in Colombo at Royal College, captaining the school in a five-match tour of Australia, which was the first time a school team from Ceylon had toured abroad.
 He later studied in England at Oriel College at the University of Oxford.
 While studying at Oxford, he played first-class cricket for Oxford University, making his debut against Yorkshire at Oxford in 1938.
 He made three further appearances in 1938 for Oxford, before making a final appearance in 1939 against the combined Minor Counties cricket team.
 While at Oxford, he toured Jamaica with a combined Oxford and Cambridge Universities team, making two first-class appearances against Jamaica.
 For Oxford University, de Soysa scored 241 runs at an average of 26.77 and with a high score of 67.
 The influence of Frank Woolley on his batting was noted, particularly his late cuts and driving.

-After graduating from Oxford, he returned to Ceylon where he coached the Royal College XI. de Soysa made a final first-class appearance for All-Ceylon against India at Colombo.
+After graduating from Oxford, he returned to Ceylon where he coached the Royal College XI.
+De Soysa made a final first-class appearance for All-Ceylon against India at Colombo.
 For many years he worked for the family tea, rubber and coconut exporting business.
-He became president of the Singhalese Sports Club in 1997, then a team with first-class status, but had to step down the following year due to ill health. de Soysa died at Colombo in January 2002.
+He became president of the Singhalese Sports Club in 1997, then a team with first-class status, but had to step down the following year due to ill health.
+De Soysa died at Colombo in January 2002.
 His elder brother was Harold de Soysa, the first Ceylonese Anglican Bishop of Colombo.